 I’ve tried subbing maple syrup for granulated sugar in cookie recipes which didn’t have any liquid to reduce.
 That resulted in cakey, rather than chewy, cookies.
 So be sure to use a recipe that actually has added liquid in it!

 If the recipe calls for liquid sweeteners, it’s a 1-to-1 sub.
 But use your judgment when doing that.
 I wouldn’t, for example, sub a cup of 100% maple syrup for a cup of corn syrup in a brittle recipe.
 Candy recipes can be finicky so I recommend finding cooked candy recipes that already call for maple syrup, like my maple peanut butter fudge.

-I really hope you’ll give these pies a chance!
+I really hope you’ll give this paleo key lime pie a chance!
 They’re so, so creamy and just the perfect sweet treat for hot summer days. :)

 Paleo No-bake Key Lime Pies (vegan, grain-free, gluten-free, dairy-free)